1. What Is Azure Cloud Service?

 7. What is the concept of the table in Windows Azure?

-Table is a one type of Azure Storage, where you can store your data as storage.
-Blobs are stored in container and Entity in table.
+Answer: The table is one type of Azure Storage, where you can store your data as storage.
+Blobs are stored in container and Entity in the table.

 There can be 0..n tables in a storage account